Hannah-Sten/TeXiFy-IDEA/Writerside/old_wiki/Settings/Code-style-settings.md

 \end{center}
 ```

-Note that this only changes the behaviour when **generating** a comment with kbd:[Ctrl + /], and that this setting has no influence on the formatting of comments.
+Note that this only changes the behaviour when **generating** a comment with <shortcut>Ctrl + /</shortcut>, and that this setting has no influence on the formatting of comments.

 ### Specify number of blank lines before sectioning commands